wizzardich/aws-exploration/csv-transform/README.md

 I'm also picking DynamoDB as the target database, due to ease of setup -- I'll try to use CDK to set all of the needed things up.

+I did stumble a bit on:

+- tempfiles in python - constantly forget how those work, unforutantely.
+Settled on just having a hardcoded target, as the environment is anyway transient
+- policy definition is inlined for the lambda, though I would create a more durable solution in a production scenario